HazelTea/TodoList/README.md

-This will be empty for the time being.
+This is the java only version.
+SQL hasn't been integrated yet.